Vehicles and Section 179

 Vehicles with: (1) a fully-enclosed driver’s compartment / cargo area, (2) no seating at all behind the driver’s seat, and (3) no body section protruding more than 30 inches ahead of the leading edge of the windshield.
 In other words, a classic cargo van.

-Heavy construction equipment will qualify for the Section 179 deduction, as will forklifts and similar.
+Heavy construction equipment and machinery typically qualify for the Section 179 deduction, as do forklifts, farm tractors, skid steers, and similar.

 Update / IRS Guidelines for Vehicles

 Vehicles can be new or used (“new to you” is the key).
-The vehicle must be acquired in an “arms-length” transaction, financed with certain qualified leases and loans, and titled in the company name (not in the company owner’s name).
+The vehicle must be acquired in an “arms-length” transaction, purchased outright or financed with Section Qualified 179 financing, and titled in the company name (not in the company owner’s name).

 The vehicle must also be used for business at least 50% of the time – and these depreciation limits are reduced by the corresponding % of personal use if the vehicle is used for business less than 100% of the time.

-As always, if you have questions, consult your tax professional for exact rules regarding Section 179 and vehicles.
+As always, if you have questions, consult your accountant or tax professional for exact rules regarding Section 179 and vehicles.
+Section179.Org is an informational website, and cannot answer individual tax questions.